johan162/oneselect/README.md

 ## Running the Server

-Start the development server with hot reload:
+Once you have a development environment setup you can start the development server with hot reload:

 ```bash
 make run
 ```

-or directlys as
+or directly with poetry as

 ```bash
 poetry run uvicorn app.main:app --reload --host 0.0.0.0 --port 8000